pantaluna/esp32_jsnsr04t_oled_mosfet_using_lib/README.md

 ## Project Description esp32_jsnsr04t_oled_mosfet_using_lib
 This project uses the ESP-IDF components "mjd_jsnsr04t" and "mjd_ssd1306".

-It demonstrates all the features of the JSN-SR04T V2.0 Waterproof Ultrasonic Sensor Module in combination with:
+It demonstrates all the features of **the JSN-SR04T V2.0 Waterproof Ultrasonic Sensor Module** in combination with:

-- An ESP32 development board
+- An ESP32 development board.
-- An OLED display module to show the measurements
+- An OLED display module to show the measurements.
-- A Power MOSFET to turn the sensor on and off (to save power consumption during deep sleep)
+- A Power MOSFET to turn the sensor on and off (to save power consumption during deep sleep).
 - A deep sleep cycle.
-- It also dumps the measurements in the debug log.
+- It dumps the measurements in the debug log.

 Goto the component directory "components/mjd_jsnsr04t" for documentation, installation, soldering instructions (if any), wiring instructions, data sheets, FAQ, photo's, etc.